JoshOrndorff/recipes/src/base/README.md

 # Substrate Recipes 🍴😋🍴

 Substrate Recipes is a collection of simple code patterns that demonstrate best practices when building blockchains with **[Substrate](https://github.com/paritytech/substrate)**.
-The repo used to build this book is [open source](https://github.com/substrate-developer-hub/recipes) and [open for contributions](https://github.com/substrate-developer-hub/recipes/blob/master/CONTRIBUTING.md).
+The repo used to build this book is [open source](https://github.com/substrate-developer-hub/recipes).
+Check out the [contributions guidelines](https://github.com/substrate-developer-hub/recipes/blob/master/CONTRIBUTING.md) for an overview of the structure and directions for getting involved.

 ## What is Substrate?